+If not you’re going to love my blueberry bread pudding!
 One of my signature desserts has always been bread pudding.
-I had learned to make it early on in my career and there are few that ever come close to this amazingly simple dessert.
+I learned to make it early on in my career and there are few that ever come close to this amazingly simple dessert.
 I’m sure you have bread pudding many times in your life and most are so dense and heavy that they need to smothered in an over the top sauce just to make them palatable.

-My bread pudding can stand on its own and the sauce simple accents the light fluffy texture and flavors.
+Using potato or white bread for the pudding allows it to stand on its own and the sauce simply accents the light fluffy texture and flavors.

-- 1 loaf of sliced potato bread -cut into cubes
+- 1 loaf sliced potato bread cut into cubes

 - 3 large eggs